Panman82/ember-bootstrap-switch/README.md

 #### Usage as radios with 'radioAllOff'

-In addition to the radio issues mentioned above, if used with the 'radioAllOff' option, the above radio examples will not work properly when all radios are "off".
+In addition to the radio issues mentioned above, if used with the 'radio-all-off' option, the above radio examples will not work properly when all radios are "off".
 To fix this, you'll need to handle the `radioValue` state manually using the 'on-switch-change' action.